mstknk/Employee-API/README.md

  !!
 You must have a database named "employeetestdb" !!

-if you already have an up and running Postgresql Server , just execute the following script
+if you already have an up and running Postgresql Server , just execute the following SQL create query

    ----
     CREATE DATABASE employeetestdb